Energy from wastewater:

 So a holistic approach?

 Mads Warming: Yes absolutely, we have to look at the whole plant down to the ammonium.
 I fully agree with Claus.
 The task is to work on the corporate culture – with the people in the wastewater treatment plants.
 We have to have the operators on board or we won’t achieve our goals.
 The obstacle is that legislative initiatives on energy efficiency from Brussels rarely look at the system.
 So far, for example, it’s all about the engines.
-That’s okay, but, to put it bluntly, it only brings a one percent gain in efficiency.
-We are talking to Claus today about 70 to 80 percent.
+That’s okay, but, to put it bluntly, it only brings about one percent gain in efficiency.
+We are talking with Claus today about 70 to 80 percent.

 How high is the savings potential worldwide?

 Mads Warming: We have been working with the International Energy Agency for a number of years.
 Once a year, it publishes a thick 700-page book on where energy comes from and who uses it.
-And the authors also present potential savings.
+And the authors also present analysis and information on potential savings.
 Water and wastewater treatment accounts for 3.5 percent of Europe’s total electricity consumption.
 Globally, the figure is four percent.
 This is equivalent to the electricity consumption of Russia.

 And again, we don’t have to shut down existing plant.
 In Aarhus, the ROI is 4.5 years.
 The price of electricity in Germany is even higher, so the investment there pays off even faster.
 It not only makes ecological sense, but is also economically feasible.